onep1xel/TheAccessAgency/content/work/_index.md

   text: The modern marketing mix for tourism should include accessibility.
 We provided sessions to Victorian tourism operators.
   link:
     style: mint # whale mint sand
-    text: Take a look at the project
+    text: Read about the presentations
     url: "work/visit-victoria-marketing-excellence"

 - block: work
   background:  "#EFEEEF"